wikimedia/operations-debs-trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 Variable Expansion
 ------------------

-Only limited variable expansion is supported in `add-header`_.
+Only limited variable expansion is supported in `add-header`_ and `set-header`_ .
 Supported substitutions are currently:

 ============ ==================================================================
 Variable     Description